Chronic Fatigue Syndrome: Using Healthy ThinkingSkip to the navigation

 - Cognitive-behavioral therapy is a way to help you stay well and cope with chronic fatigue by changing how you think.
 And how you think affects how you feel.
 Negative thoughts can make you feel worse.
 Healthy thinking can help.

 - Healthy thinking can take away barriers to being physically active, such as discouraging thoughts.
-This helps because light aerobic exercise, such as walking, helps people who have chronic fatigue syndrome feel more energetic and less tired.footnote 1
+This helps because light aerobic exercise, such as walking, helps some people who have chronic fatigue syndrome feel more energetic and less tired.

 - Changing your thinking will take some time.
 Be patient with yourself as you learn healthy thinking.
 It may not feel right at first, because you are trying out something new.
 But with daily practice, it will get easier and feel more natural.
 And it's something you can start doing today.